Colin Kaepernick: Activism

 Leading up to the 2016 season, Kaepernick was active in July on social media with social commentary on the fatal police shootings of Alton Sterling and Philando Castile, the police shooting of Charles Kinsey and the acquittal of police in the death of Freddie Gray.
 In the 49ers third preseason game of the season, reporter Steve Wyche noticed Kaepernick sitting down during the playing of "The Star-Spangled Banner", as opposed to the tradition of standing.
 During a post-game interview, Kaepernick explained his position stating, "I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.
 To me, this is bigger than football and it would be selfish on my part to look the other way.
 There are bodies in the street and people getting paid leave and getting away with murder", referencing a series of African-American deaths caused by law enforcement that led to the Black Lives Matter movement and adding that he would continue to protest until he feels like "[the American flag] represents what it's supposed to represent".
 It had gone largely unnoticed that Kaepernick was also sitting during the anthem in the previous two weeks, when he was inactive and not in uniform while recovering from injuries.

 In the 49ers' fourth and final preseason game, Kaepernick kneeled during the U.S. national anthem to show more respect to former and current U.S. military members while still protesting during the anthem after having a conversation with former NFL player and U.S. military veteran Nate Boyer.
-After the September 2016 police shootings of Terence Crutcher and Keith Lamont Scott, Kaepernick commented publicly on the shootings saying, "this is a perfect example of what this is about".
+Kaepernick grew more involved in social justice issues.
+After the September 2016 police shootings of Terence Crutcher and Keith Lamont Scott, he commented publicly on the shootings saying, "this is a perfect example of what this is about".
 Photos then surfaced of him wearing socks depicting police officers as pigs.
-In a statement, he acknowledged wearing them as a statement against "rogue cops".
+In a statement, Kaepernick acknowledged wearing them as a statement against "rogue cops".
 He maintained that he has friends/family in law enforcement and that there are cops with "good intentions" who protect and serve and he was not targeting all police.
 Kaepernick went on to kneel during the anthem prior to every 49ers game that season.